cncf/tag-security/project-resources/README.md

   * a draft security contacts file to allow potential issue submitters to know who they can expect to hear from or how to follow up on issues.
 * [ISSUE_TEMPLATE.md](templates/ISSUE_TEMPLATE.md)
-  * a draft issue template to reminder issue submitters that potential vulnerabilities **do not** get submitted as issues.
+  * a draft issue template to remind issue submitters that potential vulnerabilities **do not** get submitted as issues.
 * [incident-response.md](templates/incident-response.md)
   * a draft, detailed incident response plan that covers how to triage issues,